Main Downloads License

 The advantages of getting a commercial license are summarized in the table below:

-License type: Commercial GPL
+License type: Commercial LGPL

 License cost License fee charged No license fee